Swimmer’s shoulder: Symptoms, causes and how to treat it

 To perform the exercise simply stand side on to a wall with the back of your hand against the wall.

 Push your hand into the wall for 5 seconds and then relax.
-Complete 15 times.
+Complete 15 reps.

-Then whilst keeping your shoulders down and relaxed you squeeze your shoulder blades back together.
+Then, while keeping your shoulders down and relaxed, squeeze your shoulder blades back together.
 Hold for 5secs and then relax.
-Complete 15 repetitions.
+Complete 15 reps.